rishav143/machineLeaning-dataSciecne/README.md

-# machineLeaning-dataSciecne
+# Data Sciecne
-This repository include learning material and projects regarding the data science and machine learning modules.
+This repository include learning material and instances of statistics required for data analytics problems.